agamjolly/schoolzoid/readme.md

-# Getting started with Git
+# Getting Started with Git

 I am going to cut to the chase and teach you relevant bits only.
 Once Git is initialised in a directory, all files in the directory start getting tracked for changes.
 Whenever you make a relevant change, you push it to your branch in this remote repository (that is hosted on GitHub) and I approve it and it gets merged into the master (main) branch, which is where the best iteration of the software is.